zillow/ctds/doc/bulk_insert.rst

 Because of this behavior it is possible to insert textual data with an invalid encoding and cause the column data to become corrupted.

-To prevent this, it is recommended the caller is explicitly wrap the the object with either :py:class:`ctds.SqlVarChar` (for **CHAR**, **VARCHAR** or **TEXT** columns) or :py:class:`ctds.SqlNVarChar` (for **NCHAR**, **NVARCHAR** or **NTEXT** columns).
+To prevent this, it is recommended the caller explicitly wrap the the object with either :py:class:`ctds.SqlVarChar` (for **CHAR**, **VARCHAR** or **TEXT** columns) or :py:class:`ctds.SqlNVarChar` (for **NCHAR**, **NVARCHAR** or **NTEXT** columns).
 For non-Unicode columns, the value should be first encoded